 A New Chance does not have a physical shelter to house our dogs and relies entirely on foster homes to do so until they are adopted.
 Not only does this give the dog a good quality of life, but it also allows us to learn so much more about them to make the best match to their forever home.
 We can only save as many dogs as we have foster homes for; so, every foster home is another life saved.

 We rescue dogs from high kill shelters and other dangerous situations, both in the South and locally.
 We save all kinds of dogs: big, small, and medium-sized; shorthaired, longhaired, and sometimes even hypoallergenic; and all with different personalities.
 Though the majority of our dogs are mixed breeds, we do occasionally get purebreds as well.
 And of course, many mixed breeds look predominately like a certain breed.

-Most fosters last about 3 weeks, though they can last anywhere from a week to a few months.
-It is impossible to know this in advance as the variable that determines when a dog is adopted is when the right home is found.
+Typically, our fosters average about a 3-4 week stay, though the duration can be anywhere from a week to a few months.
+It is impossible to know this in advance as the variable that determines when a dog is adopted is when the appropriate match is found.

 While foster homes do not pick their foster dogs, we do take into account multiple parameters that include your particular circumstances.
 A member of our Foster Team will work with you in the matching process.

 A New Chance will furnish all supplies for the care of your dog, though we are extremely grateful when fosters choose to provide these items as a donation.
 We do require that unused supplies be returned to us.